chef-boneyard/devops-transformation-workshop/DAWWorkshop.md

 Main sections are single hash.
 Sub sections are double hash.
-talking points are listed on the slides as + additional comments are linked within the slides. see [Link Example](/linkexample.md) We create an agenda separately from this file as it changes with every session (which is ok).
+talking points are listed on the slides as + Additional concepts and detail are linked within the slides. see [Link Example](/linkexample.md) We create an agenda separately from this file as it changes with every session (which is ok).
-4 kinds of slides...
-Structure, Content, Activity, Concepts --> Each have a common layout and structure.
+5 kinds of slides...
+Structure, Content, Activity, Concepts, Tools --> Each have a common layout and structure.
+Talking points are now visible on the slides.
+We dont refer to the slides, they're just backgrounds and the text wont distract.
+Also - it allows us to easily send out a PDF of the slides with some actual content.

 # [fit] DevOps Acceleration Workshop